 # – Dubrovnik

 I’m writing a separate paragraph about Dubrovnik because it’s definitely the most popular place to visit in Croatia.
-With it’s so well preserved old town, it became even more popular as a setting for the King’s Landing in the Game of Thrones.
+With it’s so well preserved the old town, it became even more popular as a setting for the King’s Landing in the Game of Thrones.
 Although so dreamy and beautiful, it could get too crowded during the summer months.
-That’s why I would avoid visiting it between July and August all together.
-And would leave my visit for not so busy, but still months with a great weather – May, June, September or October.
+That’s why I would avoid visiting it between July and August altogether.
+And would leave my visit for not so busy, but still months with great weather – May, June, September or October.

 What to eat & drink in Croatia

-In a mainland, food is more under the influence of Austrian cuisine (Croatia was under the rule of Austrian Habsburg family until the 1918).
+In a mainland, food is more under the influence of Austrian cuisine (Croatia was under the rule of Austrian Habsburg family until 1918).
 Food to try is Zagrebački odrezak (fried chicken filled with ham and cheese), mlinci (type of a cooked dough side dish) and štrukli (cooked or baked dough filled with cheese).

 What to wear in Croatia

 Croatia has four proper seasons, meaning that during the summer months it could get really warm and during the winter months, especially in the mainland, bellow zero degrees Celsius.